 Tapestry explores spirituality, religion and the search for meaning.
 Tune in for an engaging and unexpected hour of radio in which rabbis and poets get equal time on the topic of faith; science-fiction writers and physicist-priests ponder the great creation myths; and athletes explore the hero's journey as a spiritual metaphor.

 Thursday, February 20, 2014 9:00pmWe meet a man who went decades without realizing he was partially deaf.
 Gerald Shea spent years transcribing what he heard, trying to make sense out of what people were saying to him.
-He talks to Mary Hynes about "all the "lost time, lost words and lost loves."

 Thursday, February 13, 2014 9:00pmWhen God tweets, the world listens.
 The popular @TheTweetOfGod has over a million followers.
 We tried to talk with God, but he sent his scribe.
 David Javerbaum, formally of The Onion and The Daily Show with Jon Stewart, is the man who writes God's tweets.

 Thursday, February 6, 2014 9:00pmWe explore the music and spirituality of the jazz great John Coltrane.
 To some jazz fans, he was the high priest of the avant-garde movement.
 And to others, tenor saxophonist John Coltrane was a saint.